The 3-Pronged Framework for Measuring (and Adapting to) Change in Retail

 1. Who do you include in your analysis?

-First, consider the population of customers you want to analyse to understand the impact of change.
+First, consider the population of customers you want to analyze to understand the impact of change.

 In this framework, we advocate for separating your customers into two groups: Your newly-acquired customers and your returning customers.